zenobio93/seat-docs/docs/installation_guides/debian.md

  10. [Admin Login](#admin-login)

 ### Eve Application
 SeAT 3.0 consumes ESI in order to retrieve information.
 Before you can make any authenticated calls to ESI, you have to create an `eve application`.
 To do so, browse to https://developers.eveonline.com and login using the button on top right corner.
-Once done, on the top menu, click on `applications` then create a new one with `create new application` button.
+On the top menu, click on `applications` then create a new one with `create new application` button.

-Fill the initial form with whatever you want (`name` and `description`) but keep in mind that this information will be showed to the user while they sign in as well as when they review third party applications that have access to their account information.
+Fill the initial form with whatever you want (`name` and `description`) but keep in mind that this information will be shown to the user while they sign in as well as when they review third party applications that have access to their account information.

  - In the `Connection Type` section, check `Authentication & API Access` and add scopes from which you want information. (you need only those starting by `esi`).
  - In the `Callback URL` section, put `https://yourserver/auth/eve/callback` where `yourserver` is either a domain or an IP pointing to the server where SeAT will be installed.